beyondthefarewell/beyondthefarewell.github.io/index.md

 	- How to store to preserve and avoid further contamination?
 -   Your suggestions?

-### Usernames, passwords, passphrases, encryption keys, etc:
+### Passing on the passwords, passphrases, encryption keys, usernames etc:
 * Online banking, Insurance companies
 * Utilities companies, council
 * Social media, clubs, societies etc.